 In 2016, it was announced that funding had been agreed for a new 85km line from Tema to Akosombo.

-In 2018, a feasibility study commenced for a new line from the present northern terminus of Kumasi to Paga on the border of Burkina Faso, a distance of about 500km.
-Ultimately there would be a cross border link with the railways of Burkina Faso.
+In 2018, a feasibility study commenced for a new line from the present northern terminus of Kumasi to Paga on the border of Burkina Faso, where it would meet a new line from Ouagadougou.
+About 500km of the new line would be in Ghana.

 Flag image from CIA World Factbook